spacetelescope/stdatamodels/docs/source/jwst/datamodels/switch-from-fits.rst

         ...

 In place of :class:`~stdatamodels.jwst.datamodels.ImageModel`, use the type of data one expects to find in the file.
-For example, if spectrographic data is expected, use :class:`~stdatamodels.jwst.datamodels.SpecModel`.
-If it doesn't matter (perhaps the application is only sorting FITS files into categories) use the base class :class:`~stdatamodels.jwst.datamodels.JwstDataModel`.
+For example, if a spectrum is expected, use :class:`~stdatamodels.jwst.datamodels.SpecModel`.

 Accessing data
 --------------